shmezi/AlexLib/readme.md

 ### Event System <a name="event-system"></a>
 This module features a very flexible and easy to extend Event system for future use.
-The event system contains both class based listeners and an annotation system for ease of use.
+The event system contains three types of listeners:
+- Class based listeners
+- Annotation based listeners
+- Multi-Method listeners

 Examples: